The basics of retiring with DRS

 2. Your employer-funded pension account.

-Plan 3 members withdraw these income sources separately.
+Plan 3 members access these income sources separately.

-This means you will submit two separate requests for withdrawing the funds in retirement.
-You’ll have your pension retirement application you complete with DRS (step 3 above) and you’ll set up withdrawal for your investment funds.
+This means you will submit two separate requests for collecting the funds in retirement.
+You’ll have your pension retirement application you complete with DRS (step 3 above), and you’ll set up withdrawal for your investment funds.

-Customers sometimes start withdrawing their retirement contributions from their investment account and delay submitting for the pension retirement—usually because they want to start the pension income when they reach full retirement age (early retirement with an unreduced pension).
+Customers sometimes access retirement contributions from their investment account and delay submitting for the pension retirement—usually to start the pension income when they reach full retirement age, or to start an early retirement with an unreduced pension.
 See this two-minute video about delaying retirement.

-The timelines for withdrawing your Plan 3 investments can vary depending on where your contributions are invested.
+The time it takes to access your Plan 3 investment money can vary depending on where your contributions are invested.
 Find out more about withdrawing from your plan on your plan guide page.

 Recent news